 In transverse lie, the fetus lies horizontally across the birth canal and presents shoulder first.
 A cesarean delivery is done, unless the fetus is the second in a set of twins.
 In such a case, the fetus may be turned to be delivered through the vagina.

 In shoulder dystocia, the fetus is positioned normally Abnormal Position and Presentation of the Fetus Position refers to whether the fetus is facing rearward (toward the woman’s back—that is, face down when the woman lies on her back) or forward (face up).
-Presentation refers to the part of... read more (head first) for delivery, but the fetus’s shoulder becomes lodged against the woman’s pubic bone as the fetus’s head comes out.
+It’s important to check the baby’s... read more (head first) for delivery, but the fetus’s shoulder becomes lodged against the woman’s pubic bone as the fetus’s head comes out.
 (The two pubic bones are part of the pelvic bone.
 They are joined together by cartilage at the bottom of the pelvis, behind the vaginal opening.)
 Consequently, the head is pulled back tightly against the vaginal opening.
 The baby cannot breathe because the chest and umbilical cord are compressed by the birth canal.
 As a result, oxygen levels in the baby’s blood decrease.

 Shoulder dystocia is not common, but it is more common when any of the following is present: